 The negative impact caused by inauthentic devices on Zero Trust networks, in theory, should be less compared to more outdated network security architectures.
 However, with the rise of BYOD combined with the ever-increasing number of apparently genuine inauthentic devices appearing on the market, enterprise security systems (even those with Zero Trust models) are at a growing risk from IT security-oblivious, bargain hunting employees.

-With the advent of BYOD, the challenge for security and IT personnel as well as Mobile Device Management and Enterprise Mobility Management organizations, is to ensure that devices used by employees are secure and pose no risk to the enterprise security.
+With the advent of BYOD (and its value, which became particularly evident during Covid-19 restrictions), the challenge for security and IT personnel as well as Mobile Device Management and Enterprise Mobility Management organizations, is to ensure that devices used by employees are secure and pose no risk to the enterprise security.
 To help mitigate risk while facilitating BYOD, it is increasingly important to authenticate devices in real-time.

 DeviceAssure offers a transparent way to validate the authenticity of devices used on enterprise networks and services to mitigate security risks from rogue devices – learn more about how we can enable you to accurately identify counterfeit devices in real-time, here.